tylerhuntington/biositing-docs/docs/user-guide/rest-api.md

 `https://feedstock-to-function.lbl.gov/api/v1/{resource_type}[/{parameters}]`

-1. The initial part of the URI (https://feedstock-to-function.lbl.gov/api/v2/) is a preamble, specifying a https REST request.
-The v2 denotes version 2 of the MAPI, to provide flexibility to support multiple versions of the API in future.
+1. The initial part of the URI (https://feedstock-to-function.lbl.gov/api/v1/) is a preamble, specifying a https REST request.
+The v1 denotes version 1 of the API, to provide flexibility to support multiple versions of the API in future.
 2.
 {request_type} specifies the kind of information or operation being requested.
 Currently supported request types include "materials", "battery", "reaction",